Let’s talk about your house.

 Finding the correct market rate is both an art and a science.

 When a buyer is looking to purchase a home, it’s not unusual for them to take months or even years to purchase one.
-Prospective tenants are typically looking to move within a month or two.
-Tenants tend to have just three or four characteristics they’re looking for in a home.
+Prospective residents are typically looking to move within a month or two.
+Residents tend to have just three or four characteristics they’re looking for in a home.
 They’ll settle on the first one in their budget that checks all those boxes – typically for fear of someone else renting the house first.

 Why is this important?

-Prospective tenants will compare your home to what is available to them in their short window.
+Prospective residents will compare your home to what is available to them in their short window.
 Therefore, the most important data you can obtain is an accurate measurement of the rent value of those homes you are competing against.

 This brings us to finding the proper market rate for your rental property.